 Airborne particulate matter varies widely in its physical and chemical composition, source and particle size.
-Particles are often classed as either primary (those emitted directly into the atmosphere) or secondary (those formed or modified in the atmosphere from condensation and growth).
-PM ${10}$ particles (the fraction of particulates in air of very small size, <10 μm aerodynamic diameter) can potentially pose significant health risks as they are small enough to penetrate deep into the lungs.
+Particles are often classed as either primary (those emitted directly into the atmosphere for example, PM10 from coal burning) or secondary (those formed or modified in the atmosphere from condensation and growth).
+PM{10} particles (the fraction of particulates in air of very small size, <10 μm aerodynamic diameter) can potentially pose significant health risks as they are small enough to penetrate deep into the lungs.
 Larger particles are not readily inhaled.

-A major source of fine primary particles is combustion processes, in particular diesel combustion, where transport of hot exhaust vapour into a cooler tailpipe or stack can lead to spontaneous nucleation of "carbon" particles before emission.
+A major source of fine primary particles is coal burning.
+In addition other combustion processes, in particular diesel combustion, where transport of hot exhaust vapour into a cooler tailpipe or stack can lead to spontaneous nucleation of "carbon" particles before emission.
 Secondary particles are typically formed when low volatility products are generated in the atmosphere, for example the oxidation of sulphur dioxide to sulphuric acid.
 The atmospheric lifetime of particulate matter is strongly related to particle size, but may be as long as 10 days for particles of about 1 μ m in diameter.